sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 ## Split Data

 You can experiment with different ways of splitting the data, such as splitting by tokens or using context-aware splitting for code or markdown files.
-Langchain provides several examples of different kinds of splitting [here](https://python.langchain.com/docs/modules/data_connection/document_transformers/).
+LangChain provides several examples of different kinds of splitting [here](https://python.langchain.com/docs/modules/data_connection/document_transformers/).

 The **RecursiveCharacterTextSplitter**, which is used for this template, can be further customized using the `chunk_size` and `chunk_overlap` parameters.
 For LLMs with a long sequence length, a larger value of `chunk_size` could be used to provide the LLM with broader context and improve performance.
 The `chunk_overlap` parameter is used to maintain continuity between different chunks.